Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 If you are alone, make noise somehow.
 I’m purposefully a klutz when hiking through scrub alone, where I think I might surprise a bear.
 I pound my feet, break sticks, hit rocks with my hiking poles, talk to myself, and so on.

 Bear Pepper Spray is a good last-ditch deterrent.
 And much safer for both parties than guns.
-Would you rather your friend accidentally spray you with pepper spray or bullets?
 It only works if it’s accessible; I’ve hiked with people who keep them deep in their packs, totally useless!

 “Excuse me Mr. Bear, hold still while I dig my spray out of the bottom of my pack.”